adarshnin/grep/README.md

 I have used array of Structures for storing patterns and their indices for -f and -e option.

-Test files contains some files and directories on which the commands were tested.
+Test Files contains some files and directories on which the commands were tested.

 test.txt contains a summary of commands which were tested.
 User can test any other combination of the above options on it.